-In a decision which caused much consternation amongst family lawyers, the Court of Appeal ruled that Mrs Owen would not be granted a divorce on the basis that a “wretchedly unhappy marriage” was not grounds for divorce.
+In a decision that caused much consternation amongst family lawyers, the Court of Appeal ruled that Mrs Owen would not be granted a divorce on the basis that a “wretchedly unhappy marriage” was not grounds for divorce.
 The court also found that her husband’s behaviour amounted to “minor altercations of a kind to be expected in a marriage” and that Mr Owens had not behaved in a way that meant Mrs Owens could not reasonably be expected to live with him under section 1(2)(b) of the Matrimonial Causes 1973 Act.
 Consequently, her divorce petition was refused.

 During this case, the court considered the history of divorce law and the continuing debate over “no-fault” divorce.
-It concluded that “It is for Parliament to decide whether to amend the law and to introduce a “no fault” divorce on demand.
+It concluded that “It is for Parliament to decide whether to amend the law and to introduce a “no-fault” divorce on demand.
 It was not the judges’ role.

-At present, in order to get a divorce, the petitioner has to satisfy the court that there has been an irretrievable breakdown of the marriage, which must be proved by one of the following five facts:
+At present, to get a divorce, the petitioner has to satisfy the court that there has been an irretrievable breakdown of the marriage, which must be proved by one of the following five facts:

 - The respondent has committed adultery and the petitioner finds it intolerable to live with the respondent.

 - The respondent has behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent.

 - The respondent has deserted the petitioner for a continuous period of at least two years immediately before the start of the divorce.